 In instrument flight conditions, the visual references used to resolve ambiguous or conflicting orientation information are not available.
 Until considerable practice has been carried out to replace the normal visual cues with instrument readings, orientation conflicts may occur, causing various illusions.
 For example, the 'leans'.

 Because the limitations of the human orientation system are considerable, and instrument failure is rare, trust the instruments.

 The air exercise starts with a demonstration of the limitations of the vestibular and muscular systems.

-Selective radial scanning recognises that the attitude indicator is the master instrument and therefore employs an instrument scanning pattern that radiates out from, and always returns to, the attitude indicator.
+Selective radial scanning recognises that the attitude indicator is the master instrument.
+Therefore this scan employs an instrument scanning pattern that radiates out from, and always returns to, the attitude indicator.

-It is important to demonstrate the limitations of the body's physiological orientation systems carefully.
+It's important to demonstrate the limitations of the body's physiological orientation systems carefully.
 The instructions below should be followed exactly so that the student experiences the false sensations of turning and pitching.
 An unconvincing demonstration may lead the student to believe they are immune to false indications.
-There are many demonstrations that show the susceptibility of the human senses to disorientation; it should only be necessary to show a few of them.
+There are many demonstrations that show the susceptibility of the human senses to disorientation.
+It should only be necessary to show a few of them.

 In straight and level flight, ask the student to close their eyes and lower their head, remind them to resist any temptation to look out, if they do they will not feel what is normally sensed during instrument flight.

 Lower the right wing very gently and then positively roll the wings level while raising the nose attitude without changing power.
 At this stage ask the student what attitude the aeroplane is in.
 Their balance and postural sensations will normally lead them to conclude that the aeroplane has entered a turn to the left.